albar965/littlenavmap-manual/en/APPROACHES.md

 4. The active leg will follow the procedure after the initial fix instead of the flight plan.
 5. The procedure tree turns into a table showing all procedure legs.
 Legs are highlighted only in this view when flying a procedure.

+The currently selected approach and transition is shown in the flight plan label on top of the flight plan dock window:

+`Thisted (EKTS) Parking 4, Ramp GA Medium to Enontekio (EFET)`

+**`ILS FI21 Runway 21 via ENO (not connected)`**

+`856 nm, 4 h 55 m, High Altitude`

+A `(not connected)`indication is shown if the procedure is not attached to the flight plan \(i.e. the flight plan does not contain the initial fix of the procedure\).
+No active leg sequencing is done in this case.

 Attaching can be undone by deleting the initial fix from the flight plan.

+Note that you can also attach approaches that do not belong to your destination airport.
+This can be used to for example to descent through a ceiling to e.g. Terrace \(CYXT\) using an ILS approach and then continue visually to Kitimat \(CBW2\).

 ### Fix Types in a Procedure